Baby bath time: how often?

 - Put a non-slip bath mat on the bathroom floor and one in the bath.

-- Fill the bath with just enough water to wash your baby.
+- Fill the bath with just enough warm water to wash your baby.
 For babies who can sit up, fill the bath to the depth of their belly buttons.

 - Gently lift your baby out of the bath and wrap them in a soft dry towel to keep them warm.